MattLdwig/100-days-of-code/r1-log.md

 ### R1D46

 VueJS Course (udemy) - Filters & mixins module today.
 Some changes & a bit of refactoring on a React + Wordpress Blog for a relative too.

+### R1D47

+Improvement of my todo application with Vue.
+Used some things learned this week (user inputs - filters and mixins) to improve it.
+I made a Kata on CodeWars too.